quux00/mybatis-koans/README.md

     $ mvn compile

-This will download all the dependencies for running the mybatis koans with H2 and then compile both the incomplete and completed koans.  (**TODO: true??**)
+This will download the dependencies for compiling the mybatis koans with H2 and then compile both the incomplete and completed koans.
+(You will get more dependencies downloaded when you run later targets.)

 If you see no errors while downloading and compiling, then try [running a couple of the completed koans](#runComp) in the "test" directory to see if everything seems to be working.